aysegulcelikok/dsa210_project/README.md

 To achieve this, I will attempt to predict the presence of an upcoming exam by training multiple models using different algorithms and hyperparameters.
 I will treat "exam period" as a binary classification task (exam vs. no exam), and use screen time data (LinkedIn and TikTok) and job application activity as input features.

-The goal is to see how well various machine learning models can classify whether I am likely to be in an exam period based on patterns in my digital behavior.
+The goal is to see how well various machine learning models can classify whether I am likely to be in an exam period based on patterns in my digital behavior(classification model).

+I will also use regression models (such as Random Forest Regressor) to estimate how many minutes I will spend on LinkedIn or TikTok each day, using inputs like day type, time of usage, academic events, and job applications.
+These models will help me understand how my screen time shifts between professional and entertainment platforms depending on my academic and career-related activities.

 # 7. Conclusion